-Also, think of special skills or talents you can use to earn money.
+Also, consider special skills or talents you can use to earn money.
 For example, consider being an online tutor if you're fluent in another language.
-If you're good at cooking or baking, you can sell food or take orders.
+You can sell food or take orders if you're good at cooking or baking.
 If you've got a green thumb, ask your neighbors if they need help with their gardening.

 Every cloud has a silver lining.
 Though it is hard to lose your job, now you have time to focus on yourself.
 Grab this opportunity to take online classes, webinars, or short courses.

 If you don't know where to start, consider the qualifications mentioned in those job postings.
 What did employers look for?
 What are some skills that can give you an edge over other candidates?
 Then look for the relevant classes and other learning opportunities.

 Aside from formal classes, you can research industry trends or read books on your expertise.
 This can help you give better answers during job interviews and help you feel more confident about your knowledge and expertise.